-LUBAC, Henri de.
+LUBAC, Henri-Marie Joseph Sonier de.
 Cambrai 20.2.1896 — Paris 4.9.1991 (when 95).
 S.J.
 French Catholic Theologian and Scholar of Comparative Religion.
 Cardinal of the Roman Church.
-Sn of a banker, of ancient nobility, schooled by Jesuits in Lyon.
+Sn of a banker, of ancient nobility, schooled by Jesuits in Lyon, where family had moved in 1898.
 Joined Jesuit order 1913 and studied in England.
-Participated in WW I, then again theology studies in England.
+Participated in WW I in French army, wounded.
+From 1919 again theology studies in England.
 Ordained priest 1927 in Lyon.
-Dr.th.
+Dr.theol.
 Gregorian University, Rome (without diss.).
 In 1929-61 Professor at Catholic University, Lyon (with interruptions), also taught at Jesuit seminary in Fourvière.
 Cardinal 1983.

-With his original theological ideas he had long time a prohibition of teaching, during the papacy of Pius XII, but became later influential and had an important part in decisions of the Second Vatican Council.
-During the war he had worked against the nazis in the Resistance and published an underground paper, the Témoignage Chrétien.
+With his original theological ideas Lubac had long time a prohibition of teaching, during the papacy of Pius XII, but became later influential and had an important part in decisions of the Second Vatican Council (1962-65).
+During the war he had worked against the Nazis in the Resistance and published an underground paper, the Témoignage Chrétien.

 Publications: c.
 40 books about Christian religion and history of religions, including a few about Buddhism, Aspects du Bouddhisme.
 1-2.
 P. 1951-55, La rencontre du Bouddhisme et de l’Occident.
 Paris 1952, and Amida.
 359 p.
 P. 1955, also several articles; in his Œuvres complètes these form vols.
 21-22.